t3rn/t3rn/docs/main/docs/executor/become-an-executor/gui-setup/mac/gui-setup.md

 #### PRIVATE KEYS

 **1.** Set the `Executor private key` variable to the private key of the wallet you are going to use.
-Example: 0xdead93c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56dbeef
+Example (this is a fake generated key that should/cannot not be used): 0xdead93c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56dbeef

 ### Log Level